 Restaurants line the harbor where you can get a traditional Greek meal and tasty sunset cocktails.
 There are also multiple beaches within walking distance of the main town to cool off from the afternoon sun.

 2. Visit the Monastery of Panagia Ekatontapiliani

 Known as the Church of 100 Doors, Panagia Ekatontapiliani is an important symbol of early Christianity in Greece.
 The historic Byzantine religious complex dates back to 4th century making it one of the oldest churches in Greece.

-Legend has it, it was founded by the mother of Constantine the Great!
+Legend has it, it was founded in ancient times by the mother of Constantine the Great!
 It’s located in the center of Parikia, just a quick walk from the sparkling harborfront.
 There is also a nice museum inside where you can learn more about the church and history of Paros Greece.

 3. Eat at a Traditional Greek Taverna

 Don’t be fooled by the glitz and glamour of the beach bars and port towns of Paros Greece!
 In between the cocktail bars and upscale dining, there are also many traditional restaurants.

 It won’t be long before you are sitting under an olive tree enjoying a Greek meal side by side with the locals.
 As food lovers ourselves, we couldn’t wait to eat a freshly cooked Moussaka, fresh fish plate, or dig into delicious goat with lemon sauce.

 One of the best meals we had on Paros was at a small family-run restaurant in the mountain town of Marpissa.
 Definitely check out Haroula if you make a visit to this Paros Greece village!

 There are so many fun outdoor things to do on Paros.
 So when you add in a network of hiking trails that connect the entire island it will blow your mind!
 The desert and rocky terrain mix wildly with the green rolling mountains to make for some very cool scenery.